Staff and Volunteers

 Rachel has been passionate about museums from an early age having been brought up in a family that valued culture and regularly visited museums.
 Following her degree in history and art history, she was lucky enough to be part of the first cohort of the MA in Museum Studies at the Courtauld Institute of Art under the guidance of Professor Michael Kauffmann.
 This fantastic training, along with the opportunity to undertake work experience in a wide range of museums, gave her an excellent starting point for a career as a curator, museum educator and manager of arts and culture.

-Sara Wallington, Administrator
+Sara Wallington, Office Manager

 Talk to Sara about joining GEM!

 Katya is a digital communications specialist with a background in the culture sector.
 She is passionate about creating and delivering digital campaigns and strategies that inspire audiences and provide them with engaging lifelong learning experiences.

 She previously led on digital at the British Embassy in Moscow, curated the digital department at the Bakhrushin Theatre Museum, worked with the special projects team at the BBC and conducted audience research work for the Royal Opera House and the V&A. Katya completed an MA in Museums and Galleries in Education at UCL and has an academic background in Journalism and Art History.
 In her free time Katya explores hidden cultural gems around London, bakes cakes and writes songs.